How Fast Is 125cc ATV?

 Are ATVs dangerous?

-Each year over 650 people die and well over 125,000 people go to the emergency room because of ATV-related injuries.
+Each year, over 650 people die, and well over 125,000 people go to the emergency room because of ATV-related injuries.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to

 Alex Simmons